Gautam Gambhir: Early career

 While Gambhir was out of the Test team, he played a number of One Day Internationals for India between 2005 and 2007.
 However, he was not selected for the 2007 World Cup as the selectors opted for a top-order of Sourav Ganguly, Virender Sehwag, and Sachin Tendulkar.
 It affected him badly and Gambhir later said that "When I got dropped for the World Cup, there were times I didn't want to play anymore.
 I didn't want to practise.
 I couldn't motivate myself."
 With no other career options, Gambhir stuck with cricket.
 After India's first-round exit from the tournament, Gambhir was selected for the One Day International on India's 2007 tour of Bangladesh.
 Believing the series could be his last chance, Gambhir scored his second century on that tour and was subsequently selected for the One Day International on India's tour to Ireland in 2007.
 He scored an unbeaten 80 against Ireland in the first game of that tour and was awarded the man of the match award for that effort.
 In the post-match interview, he indicated that performing more consistently was a top priority for his career as he had done so in the past.

 Gambhir was selected in India's squad for the 2007 ICC World Twenty20, which India went on to win in South Africa, beating Pakistan in the final.
 Gambhir performed well in the shortest form of the game, ending the tournament as India's top run scorer, with 227 at an average of 37.83, including three half-centuries which included a crucial 75 runs off 54 balls against Pakistan in the final.
-He was named in the 'Team of the Tournament' by Cricinfo for the 2007 T20I World Cup.
+He was named in the 'Team of the Tournament' by ESPNcricinfo for the 2007 T20I World Cup.

-For his performances in 2007, he was named in the World T20I XI by Cricinfo.
+For his performances in 2007, he was named in the World T20I XI by ESPNcricinfo.